The Journey Out of Africa

 A haplogroup is defined by a series of markers that are shared by other men who carry the same random mutations.
 The markers trace the path your ancestors took as they moved out of Africa.
 It's difficult to know how many men worldwide belong to any particular haplogroup, or even how many haplogroups there are, because scientists simply don't have enough data yet.

-One of the goals of the five-year Genographic Project is to build a large enough database of anthropological genetic data to answer some of these questions.
+One of the goals of the five-year Genographic Project was to build a large enough database of anthropological genetic data to answer some of these questions.
 To achieve this, project team members are traveling to all corners of the world to collect more than 100,000 DNA samples from indigenous populations.
 In addition, we encourage you to contribute your anonymous results to the project database, helping our geneticists reveal more of the answers to our ancient past.